rjspencer/docs/theming.md

 	accepted values are any string

 	defaults to none

+`currency`

+	a three character ISO code of the currency to use for this item, will fallback to "usd" if there are any items in the cart that don't support this same currency

+	accepted values are "gbp", "usd", and "eur"

+	defaults to "usd"

 **StoreItemFreeDownloadLink**
 Creates a link that, when clicked, will download the store item is possible